-Providing support and advice to the Management Board and Management Team with regard to the periodic identification of Strategic Risks and their assessment and management.
+Providing support and advice to the Management Board and Management Team with regard to the periodic identification of Strategic Risks and their assessment and management;

-Formulating policy frameworks for operational risk management and ensuring compliance with them.
+Formulating policy frameworks for operational risk management and ensuring compliance with them;

-Monitoring Operational Risks and Compliance Risks and their control.
+Monitoring Operational Risks and Compliance Risks and their control;

-Stimulating risk awareness in the organisation.
+Stimulating risk awareness in the organisation;

 Providing insight into the risk profile of the organisation.

 The Risk Committee explicitly does not focus on identifying and monitoring Strategic Risks.
-These are risks that could negatively affect Vesteda's strategic objectives and is formulated in the most recent Business Plan.
+These are risks that could negatively affect Vesteda’s strategic objectives and are formulated in the most recent Business Plan.
 This is the responsibility of the Management Board and the Management Team.
 However, should the Risk Committee identify a risk in the context of its activities that could have an impact on Vesteda's strategic objectives, the Risk Committee will immediately report its findings to the Management Board.